Learn how much artificial grass in Studio City costs and what variables affect pricing.

 Las Vegas, (NV) - Las Vegas residents should also be able to participate in fake grass rebates offered by Southern Nevada Water Authority.
 See rebate information for Henderson, NV.
 Check out the link to learn more!

 Austin, (TX) - There are no smart water rebates that include artificial grass in Austin Texas at this time.
-They do, however, offer a WaterWise rebate for those removing grass and replacing with native plants, requiring at least 50% of plant coverage. $100 per 100 sq. ft.
-See link for more details.
+They do, however, offer a WaterWise rebate for those removing grass and replacing with native plants, requiring at least 50% of plant coverage.
+Increased funding in 2024 - up to $3,000 to convert turf grass to native bed.

 San Antonio, (TX) - San Antonio does not offer any rebate programs for artificial grass installation.
 They do offer coupons and savings for converting lawn space to gardens and converting to drip irrigation.